 Chiropractic is a health care profession that focuses on disorders of the musculoskeletal system and the effects of these disorders on general health.
-Chiropractic care is used most often to treat complaints including but not limited to back pain, neck pain, pain in the joints of the arms or legs, and headaches.
+Chiropractic care is used most often to treat complaints including back pain, neck pain, pain in the joints of the arms or legs, and headaches.

 Doctors of Chiropractic – often referred to as chiropractors or chiropractic physicians – practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.
 Chiropractors have broad diagnostic skills and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary and lifestyle counseling.

-In many cases, such as lower back pain, chiropractic care may be the primary method of treatment.
+In many cases, such as lower back pain, proper exercise and chiropractic care may be the best method of treatment.
 When other medical conditions exist, chiropractic care may complement or support medical treatment by relieving the musculoskeletal aspects associated with the condition.
 Our office works very closely with numerous medical facilities in our region to better help our patients.

 Information provided by ACA

 Numerous studies have shown that chiropractic treatment (manual therapy) is both safe and effective.
 The following are excerpts from medical studies.
 By examining the research supporting chiropractic care, you will find that chiropractic offers tremendous potential in meeting today’s health care challenges.
 If you look to our Spine Center of Williamsburg Facebook page you can review hundreds of studies on spinal care and numerous other health studies.
 If you would like to see our Facebook page click on the facebook icon below: